axonivy-market/market/.github/ISSUE_TEMPLATE/bug_report.md

 about: Create a report to help us improve
 title: ''
 labels: ''
-assignees: ''
+assignees: Octopus-AxonIvy

 ---

-Dear @ivy-sgi, we have found the following bug:
+Dear @Octopus-AxonIvy, we have found the following bug:

 **Describe the bug**
 A clear and concise description of what the bug is.